 Lastly, keep in mind how long it will take to complete your degree.
 Some programs can be completed in one year, while others are earned in several years.

-When determining if you can afford graduate school, consider both the up-front costs, such as tuition and books, and the hidden expenses, such as student activity fees and transportation.
+When determining how to pay for grad school, consider both the up-front costs, such as tuition and books, and the hidden expenses, such as student activity fees and transportation.
 While your education is an investment, make sure you can cover the costs associated with earning your advanced degree.

 Check out the financial aid options at your select institutions, and contact your prospective schools’ financial aid or admissions department for more information.
 Some universities also offer assistantships or fellowships in addition to loans, scholarships, and grants.